tcmulder/aqua-svg-sprite/README.md

 == Description ==

-Allows you to apply Advanced Custom Field flexible content layouts to pages.
-You can build these layouts as a Layouts custom post type and then apply them to as many posts as you'd like.
-For instance, if you have a common layout that you'd like to use for a Team custom post type that includes a headshot module, a bio module, and a contact details module, you can create that as a layout in this plugin's Layouts custom post type and name it Team Member Layout; then, when you're creating your individual Team posts, you can apply that Team Member Layout and the three modules will be populated on the page, ready for content.
+This plugin allows you to create layouts with various Advanced Custom Field (ACF) configurations and then apply those to the pages of your site.
+For instance, if you have a common layout that you'd like to use for a Team custom post type that includes a headshot module, a bio module, and a contact details module, you can create that as a layout in this plugin's Layouts area and name it Team Member Layout; then, when you're creating your individual Team posts, you can apply that Team Member Layout and the three modules will be populated on the page, ready for new content.

-* Creates a Layouts custom post type where you can build modular pages based on your own flexible content type.
+* This plugin creates a Layouts custom post type where you can create various ACF layouts you'd like to reuse.

-* Allows you to apply those layouts to the posts on your site.
+* You can then apply those layouts to the pages of your site.

-* You can either replace all content with the new layout, or append the layout under existing content in the post.

-* Allows you to pick which flexible content field can be used for the layouts.
+* You can choose which post types have the Apply ACF Layout functionality available to them.
+* You can choose which which post types you can apply as layouts if you'd like to use post types other than the built in Layouts.
+* You can create a new Layout from any existing page of any post type on your site.
+So if you've built a page already and later decide you'd like to use that layout for other pages, you can use generate a Layout from it for this purpose.

 == Installation ==